Cold weather and your joints

 Which dogs are more at risk of joint stiffness?

-At YuMOVE, we know that your dog is more than just a dog.
-They’re actually furry family members.
-And we know how devastating it is when you find out that your darling doggie has been diagnosed with joint stiffness.
+At YuMOVE, we know your dog is more than just a dog.
+They’re a furry family member.
+And we know how devastating it can be when you notice your darling dog is experiencing joint stiffness.

 Top tips for spotting joint stiffness in dogs